How To Add Charts And Graphs To WordPress

 - Scatter chart

-WordPress Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
-A number of options are available for each chart that allow you to further customize their look and feel.
+WordPress Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
+A number of options are available for each chart that allow you to fully customize their look and feel.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross platform portability to iPhones, iPads and Android devices.
-Your blog or site visitors can see your charts and graphs on their mobile devices without having to install any additional software.
+Your visitors can see your charts and graphs on their mobile devices without having to install extra plugins.

-From your WP admin area, select Plugins > Add New from the main admin menu …
+From your WordPress admin area, select Plugins > Add New from the main admin menu …

-In the Add Plugins screen type search for “visualizer” and click enter …
+In the Add Plugins screen type “visualizer” into the search field and hit enter …

 Activate the plugin after installation is successful …

-- Your second row contains the series type (e.g. string, datetime, etc.)
+- The second row contains the series type (e.g. number, date, etc.)

-If you are not sure how to format your data CSV, just download the sample spreadsheet provided with the plugin.
+If you are unsure about how to format your data CSV, simply study the sample supplied with the plugin.

 Upload CSV File From Computer